thoughtspot/thoughtspot.github.io/_includes/content/set_locale.md

 * Canadian English (*en-CA*)
 * United Kingdom English (*en-GB*)

+Date and number formats change to reflect your locale.
 So, if you set Japanese as your default locale in your profile settings, then the interface will update to reflect that after you refresh your page.

 Keywords, operators, and error messages are included in the translated material.
 Formulas, however, are _not translated_.
 Also, all metadata remains as user